 We believe that every person should travel as far as they can as often as they can.

 We believe that travel is important because it opens minds and hearts.

 We believe that you get back what you put out.

 We believe makers of well-made products deserve to make a fair profit & living wage.

 We transformed the vintage Boucherouite rugs into something equally sustainable and cool.
 In addition to sourcing rugs of quality condition, we sourced worn out and old rugs we found that day in the Medina and remade them into, colorful one-of-kind rug sandals and babouche slides -- and pillows, too!
-Our rug sandals and babouche slides are doubly-sustainable: boucherouite rugs are repurposed from old textiles, and when they wear out we repurpose them into something new!
-Shop Men's Babouche Slippers and Women's Babouche Slippers or visit one of our retail locations to purchase our one-of-a-kind slides.
+Our rug sandals and babouche slides are doubly sustainable: boucherouite rugs are repurposed from old textiles, and when they wear out we repurpose them into something new!
+Shop Rug Sandals, Men's Babouche Slippers, and Women's Babouche Slippers or visit our stores to purchase our one-of-a-kind sandals and slides.